-If UE is configured for transmission on single-antenna port, the requirements in subclause 6.2.1 apply.
+For each UE power class, the maximum output power shall be reduced by 3 dB with respect to requirement specified in Table 6.2D.1-1 when PUSCH is scheduled for single-layer transmission on two antenna ports.

+For power class 3, the UE shall meet the requirements in 6.2.1 when PUSCH is scheduled for single antenna-port transmission by DCI 0_0 or by DCI 0_1 when the UE is configured for single port operation.
+For power class 2, the UE shall meet the requirements 6.2.1 for either power class 2 or power class 3 when PUSCH is scheduled for single antenna-port transmission by DCI 0_0 or by DCI 0_1 when the UE is configured for single port operation.

 6.2D.2 UE maximum output power reduction for UL MIMO

-For UE with two transmit antenna connectors in closed-loop spatial multiplexing scheme, the allowed Maximum Power Reduction (MPR) for the maximum output power in Table 6.2D.1-1 is specified in Table 6.2.2-1.
-The requirements shall be met with UL MIMO configurations defined in Table 6.2D.1-2.
-For UE supporting UL MIMO, the maximum output power is measured as the sum of the maximum output power at each UE antenna connector.
+For UE with two transmit antenna connectors in closed-loop spatial multiplexing scheme, the allowed Maximum Power Reduction (MPR) for the maximum output power in Table 6.2D.1-1 is specified in Table 6.2.2-1 and applies for both single-layer and dual layer transmission.
+The requirements shall be met with UL MIMO configurations specified in subclause 6.2D.1.
+The maximum output power is measured as the sum of the maximum output power at each UE antenna connector.

 For the UE maximum output power modified by MPR, the power limits specified in subclause 6.2D.4 apply.

-If UE is configured for transmission on single-antenna port, the requirements in subclause 6.2.2 apply.

-6.2D.3 UE additional maximum output power reduction for UL MIMO
+For power class 3, the UE shall meet the requirements in 6.2.2 when PUSCH is scheduled for single antenna-port transmission by DCI 0_0 or by DCI 0_1 when the UE is configured for single port operation.
+For power class 2, the UE shall meet the requirements 6.2.2 for either power class 2 or power class 3 when PUSCH is scheduled for single antenna-port transmission by DCI 0_0 or by DCI 0_1 when the UE is configured for single port operation.6.2D.3 UE additional maximum output power reduction for UL MIMO

-For UE with two transmit antenna connectors in closed-loop spatial multiplexing scheme, the A-MPR values specified in subclause 6.2.3 shall apply to the maximum output power specified in Table 6.2D.1-1.
-The requirements shall be met with the UL MIMO configurations specified in Table 6.2D.1-2.
-For UE supporting UL MIMO, the maximum output power is measured as the sum of the maximum output power at each UE antenna connector.
+For UE with two transmit antenna connectors in closed-loop spatial multiplexing scheme, the A-MPR values specified in subclause 6.2.3 shall apply to the maximum output power specified in Table 6.2D.1-1 and for both single-layer and dual-layer transmission.
+The requirements shall be met with the UL MIMO configurations specified in subclause 6.2D.1.
+The maximum output power is measured as the sum of the maximum output power at each UE antenna connector.
 Unless stated otherwise, an A-MPR of 0 dB shall be used.

 For the UE maximum output power modified by A-MPR, the power limits specified in subclause 6.2D.4 apply.

-If UE is configured for transmission on single-antenna port, the requirements in subclause 6.2.3 apply.

-6.2D.4 Configured transmitted power for UL MIMO

-For UE supporting UL MIMO, the transmitted power is configured per each UE.
+For power class 3, the UE shall meet the requirements in 6.2.3 when PUSCH is scheduled for single antenna-port transmission by DCI 0_0 or by DCI 0_1 when the UE is configured for single port operation.
+For power class 2, the UE shall meet the requirements 6.2.3 for either power class 2 or power class 3 when PUSCH is scheduled for single antenna-port transmission by DCI 0_0 or by DCI 0_1 when the UE is configured for single port operation.6.2D.4 Configured transmitted power for UL MIMO

 The definitions of configured maximum output power PCMAX,c, the lower bound PCMAX_L,c, and the higher bound PCMAX_H,c specified in subclause 6.2.4 shall apply to UE supporting UL MIMO, where

 - PPowerClass, ΔPPowerClass and ∆TC,c are specified in subclause 6.2D.1;